trafficparrot/trafficparrot-demo-applications/mobile-network-hardware/README.md

 ### Mocking
 ![Solution using Traffic Parrot](mocked.png)

+Use mocking to obtain responses without communicating with the real ```mobile-network-hardware``` application.

 ### Passthrough
 ![Solution using Traffic Parrot](passthrough.png)

+Use passthrough obtain responses from the real ```mobile-network-hardware``` application.

 ## Download the applications used in this tutorial
 You can download the ```mobile-network-hardware``` application here: https://trafficparrot.com/documentation/files/mobile-network-hardware.zip